zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 Regexp.new(".", Regexp::MULTILINE).multiline? # => true
 ```

-Rails uses this method in a single place, also in the routing code.
+Zoisite uses this method in a single place, also in the routing code.
 Multiline regexps are disallowed for route requirements and this flag eases enforcing that constraint.

 ```ruby
 def verify_regexp_requirements(requirements)